• Skip to primary navigation

 Ingredients

 • Blanched Almond Flour - adds flavor, and texture and acts as a binder together with liquid sweetener.
 Almond meal can be used as well but I prefer flour for it's fine texture.
+Use this guide on how to make almond flour.

 • Freeze dried raspberries - or strawberries or blueberries, for a touch of summer!
-Totally optional, and you can leave it out and then use fresh berries when serving granola.

 • Maple Syrup - I also added a touch of honey but you can use only one type of sweetener.
 Agave nectar can be used as well which will give your granola a slightly lighter sweet taste.

-• Additional Add-ins - Chia seeds, flax seeds, sesame seeds or unsweetened dried fruits.
+• Additional Add-ins - chia seeds, flax seeds, sesame seeds or unsweetened dried fruits.

 oats with honey, maple syrup and nuts and seeds in a bowl